-The College of Liberal Arts & Sciences offers a BA and BGS in Sociology, the study of social life, social change, and the social causes and consequences of human behavior.
+The College of Liberal Arts & Sciences offers a BA and BGS, as well as a PhD in Sociology, the study of social life, social change, and the social causes and consequences of human behavior.
 Since all human behavior is social, few fields have such broad scope and relevance for research, theory, and the application of knowledge.

 Popular Career Paths

 Public Service: Involves applying knowledge of human behavior to public policy, government services and/or law enforcement.